Verapamil: Mechanism of action

 Verapamil's mechanism in all cases is to block voltage-dependent calcium channels.
 In cardiac pharmacology, calcium channel blockers are considered class-IV antiarrhythmic agents.
 Since calcium channels are especially concentrated in the sinoatrial and atrioventricular nodes, these agents can be used to decrease impulse conduction through the AV node, thus protecting the ventricles from atrial tachyarrhythmias.
+Specific conditions that fall under the definition of atrial tachyarrhythmias are atrial fibrillation, atrial flutter, multifocal atrial tachycardia, paroxysmal supraventricular tachycardia, and so on.

 Verapamil is also a Kv voltage gated potassium channel blocker.

 Calcium channels are also present in the smooth muscle lining blood vessels.
 By relaxing the tone of this smooth muscle, calcium channel blockers dilate the blood vessels.
 This has led to their use in treating high blood pressure and angina pectoris.
 The pain of angina is caused by a deficit in oxygen supply to the heart.

 Calcium channel blockers like verapamil dilate the coronary blood vessels, which increases the supply of blood and oxygen to the heart.
 They also cause dilatation of systemic peripheral vessels as well, causing a reduction in the workload of the heart.
 Thereby reducing myocardial oxygen consumption.

 Cluster headaches

-Preventive therapy with verapamil is believed to work because it has an effect on the circadian rhythm and on CGRPs.
-As CGRP-release is controlled by voltage-gated calcium channels.
+Preventive therapy with verapamil is believed to work because it has an effect on the circadian rhythm and on CGRPs, as CGRP-release is controlled by voltage-gated calcium channels.

 Pharmacokinetic details

 More than 90% of verapamil is absorbed when given orally, but due to high first-pass metabolism, bioavailability is much lower (10–35%).
 It is 90% bound to plasma proteins and has a volume of distribution of 3–5 L/kg.
 It takes 1 to 2 hours to reach peak plasma concentration after oral administration.
 It is metabolized in the liver to at least 12 inactive metabolites (though one metabolite, norverapamil, retains 20% of the vasodilatory activity of the parent drug).
 As its metabolites, 70% is excreted in the urine and 16% in feces; 3–4% is excreted unchanged in urine.
 This is a nonlinear dependence between plasma concentration and dosage.
-Onset of action is 1–2 hours after oral dosage.
-Half-life is 5–12 hours (with chronic dosages).
+Onset of action is 1 to 2 hours after oral dosage, and 3 to 5 minutes after intravenous bolus dosage.
+Biphasic or triphasic following IV administration; terminal elimination half-life is 2–8 hours.
+Plasma half-life of 2–8 or 4.5–12 hours after single oral dose or multiple oral doses, respectively.
 It is not cleared by hemodialysis.
 It is excreted in human milk.
 Because of the potential for adverse reaction in nursing infants, nursing should be discontinued while verapamil is administered.